ljing124/SONY-Remote/README.md

-# course_backup
+# SONY_Remote
-personal backup of code&amp;resources to school courses
+a simple demo to use Sony_CameraRemoteAPI